Gregory Soto: Minor leagues

-Detroit Tigers (2019–2022)
+Major leagues

-Soto made his major league debut on May 11, 2019, against the Minnesota Twins, starting the second game of a doubleheader as the 26th man.
-He appeared mostly in middle relief for the 2019 Tigers, making seven starts among his 33 appearances and posting a 5.77 ERA with 45 strikeouts.
+Soto made his major league debut on May 11, 2019 against the Minnesota Twins, starting the second game of a doubleheader as the 26th man.
+He appeared mostly in middle relief for the Tigers, making seven starts among his 33 appearances and posting a 5.77 ERA with 45 strikeouts.

 Soto made the Tigers roster out of 2020 summer camp.
-On August 29, 2020, he earned his first career save against the Minnesota Twins.
+On August 29, 2020, he earned his first career save against the Twins.
 With the 2020 Detroit Tigers, he appeared in 27 games, all in relief, compiling a 0–1 record with 4.30 ERA and 29 strikeouts in 23.0 innings pitched.

-Soto made the Tigers opening day roster for the 2021 season.
-Despite allowing a two-run homer, he earned the save in a 3–2 opening day win over the Cleveland Indians on April 1.
+Soto made the Tigers Opening Day roster for the 2021 season.
+Despite allowing a two-run homer, he earned the save in a 3–2 Opening Day win over the Cleveland Indians on April 1.
 Soto was named to the 2021 American League All-Star team.
 At the time of his selection, Soto was 4–1 with a 2.18 ERA.
 He had 38 strikeouts in 33 innings, and was six-for-six in save opportunities.
-Soto pitched one inning in the All-Star game, allowing a solo home run to J. T. Realmuto.
+Soto pitched one inning in the All-Star Game, allowing a solo home run to J. T. Realmuto.
 Soto suffered a fractured finger after getting hit by a line drive on September 17, and was shut down for the remainder of the season.
 He finished 2021 with a 6–3 record, 3.39 ERA and 18 saves in 19 opportunities, while striking out 76 batters in 63 2/3 innings.

 In the 2022 season, Soto continued his role as the primary closer for the Tigers.
-On July 10, Soto was selected to represent the Tigers at the 2022 All-Star game, his second consecutive All-Star selection.
+On July 10, Soto was selected to represent the Tigers at the 2022 All-Star Game, his second consecutive All-Star selection.
 At the time of the selection, Soto had 17 saves in 19 opportunities, with a 2.67 ERA and 31 strikeouts in 30 1/3 innings.
 In the All-Star game, Soto came to the mound with two outs in the bottom of the seventh inning.
 After walking Ian Happ, Soto coaxed a ground ball from 2022 Home Run Derby champ Juan Soto for an inning-ending force out.
-Soto pitched in 64 games for the 2022 Tigers, compiling 30 saves, a 3.28 ERA and 60 strikeouts in 60 1/3 innings.
+Soto pitched 64 games in 2022, compiling 30 saves, a 3.28 ERA and 60 strikeouts in 60 1/3 innings.

-Philadelphia Phillies (2023–present)
+Philadelphia Phillies

-On January 7, 2023, the Tigers traded Soto and Kody Clemens to the Philadelphia Phillies for outfielder Matt Vierling, infielder Nick Maton, and catcher Donny Sands.
+On January 7, 2023, the Tigers traded Soto and Kody Clemens to the Philadelphia Phillies in exchange for outfielder Matt Vierling, infielder Nick Maton, and catcher Donny Sands.
+On January 13, Soto agreed to a one-year, $3.9 million contract with the Phillies, avoiding salary arbitration.
+He made 69 appearances out of the bullpen for the Phillies, compiling a 4.62 ERA with 65 strikeouts and 3 saves across 60 1/3 innings pitched.

-On January 13, 2023, Soto agreed to a one-year, $3.925 million contract with the Phillies, avoiding salary arbitration.
+Soto made 43 appearances for Philadelphia in 2024, recording a 4.08 ERA with 44 strikeouts and 2 saves across 35 1/3 innings pitched.